preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates-omnia-7/index.rst

 Process Templates in Omnia 7.0
 =============================================

-Use these options to create teamplates for processes.
-All process steps can have a different layout, if needed.
+Use these options to create teamplates for processes. **Note!** All process steps can have a different layout, if needed.

 If any templates has been created, they are listed here, for example: